BillSchofield/checking-account/User-Stories.md

 ### Example
 > Please enter the new account holder's name.
 > _Bill_
-> Account for Bill was created
+> AccountTest for Bill was created
 > Current balance is $0.00

 ## Menu option to create account